Battle of Aidabasalala: Battle

 At 07:00 on the morning of 16 October 1999 the Australian reconnaissance patrol was moving forward when it came into contact with pro-Indonesian militia.
 The initial contact occurred as the Australians crossed the dry bed of the Moto Meuculi Creek and prepared to establish an observation post in the area which was believed to have been a major militia infiltration route from West Timor.
 The creek bed was about 10 m wide with high banks of nearly 3 m surrounded by scrub, long grass and lantana.
 As the Australians prepared their position a group of six militia in camouflage and webbing were observed moving stealthily along the creek bed.
 Rear scout Keith Fennell observed the militia from a distance of 20 m noticing that three of the group appeared to have had military training.
-Fennell engaged the lead militia scout when he approached within 10m of his position before they made eye contact firing half of his magazine from his M-4 Carbine.
+Fennell engaged the lead militia scout when he approached within 10m of his position before they made eye contact firing half of his magazine from his M4 Carbine.
 He hit the lead scout and fired on the rest of the scattering group.
 Oddy then joined Fennell, firing several 40 mm grenades from his M203 grenade launcher at the retreating militia.
-Movement was observed 50 m away with Fennell, Oddy and the signaller who had moved up all firing their M-4s and several 40mm grenades.
+Movement was observed 50 m away with Fennell, Oddy and the signaller who had moved up all firing their M4s and several 40mm grenades.

 Oddy decided to send the scouts Fennell and the patrol medic/machine gunner to back over the creek bed in order to increase their field of vision with support provided by the three other patrol members on the bank.
 The scouts crossed over observing the deceased militia scout and began to traverse the bank.
 Within minutes the militia began probing the Australian position, with the patrol medic observing two militia moving up the creek bed 80 m away, from the same direction as the previous group.
 He engaged the group, killing one of the attackers, and Fennell fired several grenades.
 The two scouts started to receive fire from all directions, as the sound of the intense action had attracted further militia to the fight.
 Oddy directed the scouts to re-cross to regroup, providing covering fire with Fennell crossing first followed by the medic crossing whilst firing.